Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Evaluation Results

 \subsection{Overall Performance}

 The results of passage ranking on MS MARCO and TREC DL are presented in Table~\ref{tab:overall}.
 By incorporating multiple types of ranking information, FiT5 greatly improves over the first-stage retrieval model coCondenser, and outperforms typical BERT Re-ranker and monoT5 that re-rank on top of the same retriever.
-On MS MARCO, FiT5 further outperforms three-stage ranking pipelines HLATR-large and Expando-Mono-Duo, which uses significantly larger models (RoBERTa-large ~\cite{liu2019roberta} / $2\times$T5-3B) and one additional re-ranking stage.
+On MS MARCO, FiT5 further outperforms multi-stage ranking pipelines HLATR-large and Expando-Mono-Duo, which use significantly larger models (RoBERTa-large ~\cite{liu2019roberta} / $2\times$T5-3B) and more re-ranking stages.
+Note that Expando-Mono-Duo is extremely computation-expensive as it requires pairwise inference of $n\times(n-1)$ times~\cite{pradeep2021expando}.

+To study the efficiency of FiT5, we measure its inference time and GPU memory usage in comparison to monoT5 on the development set of MS MARCO.
+As shown in Table~\ref{tab:efficiency}, compared to monoT5, FiT5 exhibits a mere 4.5\% increase in GPU memory usage and only a marginal increase in inference time.
+This confirms the efficiency of FiT5's architecture, making it well-suited for practical applications.